 and Skate Park

 Wayfinding is a 4600 sq. ft. art installation and public skate park by artist Ryan McGinness and Tony Hawk, the most influential skateboarder of all time.
 Wayfinding is built by George Leichtweis of Modern Skate and Surf, a huge player on the local skate scene since the 1970s who also designed the Fisher Halfpipe.
 The park will include six skate-able elements inspired by Detroit as well as a viewing area for spectators.
-The park was originally proposed and produced by Library Street Collective with support from Cranbrook Art Museum and is presented by Bedrock and the Quicken Loans Family of Companies.
+The park was originally proposed and produced by Library Street Collective with support from Cranbrook Art Museum and was presented by Bedrock and the Quicken Loans Family of Companies.

 Monroe Ave &

 The park, which was designed to maximize fun as well as function, will include six skate-able elements inspired by Detroit as well as a viewing area for spectators.
-Admission is free, and all equipment will be provided.

 "Wayfinding truly captures the creative and collaborative spirit of Detroit "